 Take control of your narrative

 Start your relationship with a professional employer on the right foot and take control of your narrative by being honest about your background and acknowledging any lessons you have learned so far.
 Any mistakes you might have made in the past does not necessarily have to determine your success going forward.
+The best thing would be to get your own verification ahead of time via TrueProfile.io.
+You can then own your PSV report and transfer it to the authority of your choice.

 Do you want more information about the background screening process?
 You can find more articles on our blog.